Bis(trifluoromethyl)peroxide: Hepatoxicity

 Organic peroxides are often industrially used as oxidising agents.
 Exposure to such agents, for instance in the reported case of humans that were exposed to methyl ethyl ketone peroxide (MEKP), has been shown to cause peripheral zonal necrosis, increased hepatic enzyme levels and atypical pseudo-ductular proliferation at doses between 50 and 100 mL.

 Past animal studies have shown good correlations between organic peroxide damage in human case reports and test animals.
-28-day repeat- dose studies of 1,1-bis (tert-butyldioxy)-3,3,5-trimethylcyclohexane and dicumyl peroxide [MHLW 2001a and b] in rats showed liver weight increase, periportal fatty changes and centrilobular hypertrophy of hepatocytes.
+28-day repeat- dose studies of 1,1-bis (tert-butyldioxy)-3,3,5-trimethylcyclohexane and dicumyl peroxide in rats showed liver weight increase, periportal fatty changes and centrilobular hypertrophy of hepatocytes.

 A proposed mechanism for the toxicity of organic peroxides involves damage via formation of ROS, which is mediated by cytochrome P450.
 This then leads to lipid peroxidation of the membranes of the hepatocytes, alkylation of cellular macromolecules (reduced glutathione, altered calcium homeostasis.
 Identification of carboxyl, peroxyl, hydroxyl and alkoxyl radicals in rest rats give plausibility to the involvement of an oxidative system.

-Nephrotoxicity

-28 Day oral rat repeat dose studies with organic peroxides have shown alterations in rat kidneys in the form of histopathologic lesions.
-Further research of how this relates to bis(trifluoromethyl)peroxide is needed to draw conclusions from this, however.
+Oral rat repeat dose studies with organic peroxides over 28 days have also shown alterations in rat kidneys in the form of histopathologic lesions.